Altrincham Grammar School For Girls

 About the course

-This course is designed to enable you to become a successful teacher of music.
+This course is designed to enable you to become a successful teacher of Primary specialising in the teaching of children aged 3-7 years.
 The SCITT offers trainees the opportunity to work with outstanding teachers and experienced practitioners from day one of the course.
-As this is a salaried route and you will undertake the majority of your training in your already secured employment based school where you will spend your time in school working alongside highly professional and well qualified colleagues.
-Specific subject knowledge training will enable you to build up a strong knowledge of the music curriculum for Key stage 3 and 4.
+As this is a salaried route you will undertake the majority of your training in your already secured employment based school where you will spend your time in school working alongside highly professional and well qualified colleagues.
 Trainee timetables are designed to increase in size and complexity over the training year, but trainees are supported at all times to ensure a balance between challenge and support is met.

 This route also enables the trainee to undertake an alternative placement in a contrasting setting.